35-37 Leon Street

 While pursuing my BA in communication studies from Youngstown State University, I also earned a minor in cross-cultural diversity studies.

 Prior to joining the academic advising team at Northeastern’s Khoury College of Computer Sciences, I worked at The Ohio State University as an academic advisor.

 What are the key aspects of your role at Northeastern?
 What do you enjoy most about what you do?

-What’s the most compelling thing to you about the work that goes on at the College?
+What’s the most compelling thing to you about the work that goes on at Khoury College?

-Computer science impacts many other industries and Khoury has acknowledged that by developing unique combined degree programs.
+Computer science impacts many other industries, and Khoury has acknowledged that by developing unique combined degree programs.
 The combined degrees allow students to study other subjects concurrently with computer science without extending their time in college.
-They attract a variety of students that may not have considered studying computer science before and they open the door for different co-op and career opportunities.
-In my years at Northeastern, it has been exciting to witness the growth of the college, student population, and development of academic programs.
-It’s exciting to work for Khoury College of Computer Sciences, where the faculty and students are significantly contributing to the developments of such an innovative field.
+They attract a variety of students that may not have considered studying computer science before, and they open the door for different co-op and career opportunities.
+In my years at Northeastern, it has been exciting to witness the growth of the college, student population, and academic programs.
+It’s exciting to work for Khoury College of Computer Sciences, where the faculty and students are significantly contributing to developments in such an innovative field.